Skip to main content

 About Folk

-The main verified reason to go is the cocktail direction.
+The main reason to go is the cocktail direction.
 Indian-influenced cocktails give Folk a more specific point of view than a generic casual bar.
-The available verified details do not support treating it as a full dinner substitute, so plan around the beverage angle and confirm any menu or service details directly before building a larger night around it.
+Do not treat it as a full dinner substitute, so plan around the beverage angle and confirm any menu or service details directly before building a larger night around it.

 Go for the cocktail point of view, not a big-deal production

 Folk makes sense when the night calls for a casual New York City cocktail stop with a defined point of view.
-The smart move is to order within the Indian-influenced cocktail direction rather than relying on an unverified signature drink or a presumed broader program.
+The smart move is to order within the Indian-influenced cocktail direction rather than relying on a signature drink or a presumed broader program.

-The verified hours make Folk an evening option Tuesday through Sunday, with Monday closed.
+Folk is an evening option Tuesday through Sunday, with Monday closed.
 It runs 5 PM to 12 AM Tuesday through Saturday and 5 PM to 11 PM on Sunday.
-Because reservation requirements are not verified here, confirm timing and availability directly if a specific slot matters.
+Confirm timing and availability directly if a specific slot matters.

-The value case cannot be tied to a verified price, so keep the plan simple: use Folk when the cocktail identity is the draw.
+Keep the plan simple: use Folk when the cocktail identity is the draw.
 If the night needs a broader restaurant-first plan, check current details before committing.
-For wider planning, use Our full New York City bars guide, and if the night needs a restaurant-first plan, start with Our full New York City restaurants guide.
+For wider planning, use Our full New York City bars guide, if the night needs a restaurant-first plan, start with Our full New York City restaurants guide.

 Who should pick it over other New York City options

-Folk is also recognized by Star Wine List in 2026, which is a verified external signal attached to the venue.
-The clearest verified reason to visit remains its Indian-influenced cocktails, with that recognition adding context rather than replacing the cocktail-led rationale.
+Folk is also recognized by Star Wine List in 2026.
+The clearest reason to visit remains its Indian-influenced cocktails, with that recognition adding context rather than replacing the cocktail-led rationale.

 Location